murdinc/stencil2/README.md

 **Configuration options**:
 - `enabled`: Set to `true` to start the admin server
 - `port`: Port for admin interface (default: 8081)
-- `password`: Admin login password (change this!)
+- `password`: Legacy superadmin password (auto-generated on first run if empty)
-- `database.name`: Database name for admin data (default: stencil_admin)
+- `sessionKey`: 32-byte session encryption key (auto-generated if empty)
+- `csrfKey`: 32-byte CSRF protection key (auto-generated if empty)
+- `users`: Array of additional admin users with per-site permissions

+**Note**: Leave `password`, `sessionKey`, and `csrfKey` empty - they will be automatically generated and saved on first run.

 ### Accessing the Admin

 1. Start the server: `./stencil2 serve`
 2. Visit: `http://localhost:8081/login`
-3. Enter your password
+3. Enter your username and password (or use superadmin password)
-4. You'll see the dashboard with all your websites
+4. You'll see the dashboard with all your websites (or assigned websites for regular users)

 ### Admin Features